- Author: HOT

 The Missing Maps project aims to map the most vulnerable places in the world (affected by humanitarian crises: disease epidemics, conflict, natural disasters, poverty, environmental crises).
 Building on HOT's disaster preparedness projects, the Missing Maps tasks facilitate pre-emptive mapping of priority countries to better facilitate disaster response, medical activities and resource allocation when crises occur.

-Created by pedrito1414 - Updated - Priority: high
+Created by pedrito1414 - Updated - Priority: medium

 - Entities to Map